-This letter was also accompanied by the following from Doctor Wallace, who had refided in Africa for many years, and whose fentiments on the subject of an African mission were the same with Governor Macnamara's.
-My Lord, March 13, 1779.
+This letter was also accompanied by the following from Dr. Wallace, who had resided in Africa for many years, and whose sentiments on the subject of the African mission were the same with Governor Macnamara's:

+My Lord,

+March 13, 1779.